aws-samples/aws-panorama-samples/tools/camera_stream_validation/README.md

-   AWS Access Key ID [********************]: Enter Access key AWS Secret Access Key [****************]: Enter Secret key Default region name [us-east-1]: Enter Region name Default output format [None]:  Leave blank
+   AWS Access Key ID [********************]: Enter Access key AWS Secret Access Key [****************]: Enter Secret key Default region name [us-east-1]: Enter Region name Default output format [None]:  json or leave blank

-2. specify the device_id[optional] information in the input json file device_id is optional, if not specified, you will be asked to select available device listed from response.
+2. specify the device_id[optional] information in the input json file device_id is optional, if not specified, you will be asked to select available devices listed from response.
 ```

-### Execution
+## How to use
-python3 workflowname:
+python3 workflow name:

 Eg: